authelia/authelia/BREAKING.md

 breaking changes and about what you should do to overcome those changes.

 ## Breaking in v4.21.0
-* New LDAP attribute `name_attribute` has been introduced, defaults to value: `displayname`.
+* New LDAP attribute `display_name_attribute` has been introduced, defaults to value: `displayname`.
-* New key `name` has been introduced into the file based user database.
+* New key `displayname` has been introduced into the file based user database.

 These are utilised to greet the logged in user.

-If utilising a file based user backend, you will need to update your users and include the `name` key.
+If utilising a file based user backend:
+* Administrators will need to update users and include the `displayname` key.

 **Before:**
 ```yaml